bjuncklaus/darknet/README.md

 For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).

 # Training
 NOTE: I have only started writing this guide for myself.
 It is probably not clear and surely not complete.
 This is at the moment just to help me keep track of what steps I am doing to train yolo, as I am sure the majority of you have seen how complicated it can be.
 If I get it to work, I will try to keep expanding on this, and make a very clear guide which will hopefully help out.
-I am using this for a university project.
+I am using this for a university project, and currently only to train on a single class.

 I am using the following to help me understand the training process:
 - [How to train YOLOv2 to detect custom objects](https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/) by [Nils Tijtgat](https://github.com/timebutt)